 The Alto saxophone is the go-to saxophone for new beginners, and the one we typically recommend learning on!
 The Alto moves away from the straight design and moves towards the iconic curved shape, though still relatively light weight and comfortable to maneuverer.
 Embouchure wise, the technique is not as hardcore as the soprano, and doesn’t engage the muscles quite as heavily from the start.
 It isn’t a cake walk by any imagination, you will still need to put the work in to develop and culture an interesting and captivating sound, the Alto just makes this easier from the get-go.
 Now, we at Sax.co.uk always recommend the alto for younger learners (in fact, if you have a smaller child [between 7-10, or smaller in stature and hand size] we recommend the Trevor James Alphasax as it is designed for smaller hands, but doesn’t have the full alto key work, so not much use for most players) but if you feel that you will eventually move onto another horn, or you simply prefer the sound of another horn, then it is still perfectly viable to learn on another sax!

 If you are still unsure whether the saxophone is for you, or you simply don’t want to spend six or seven hundred pounds, then the Sakkusu is the way to go!
 These horns are set up here at the Sax.co.uk workshops and play nicely, feel comfortable and produces a nice tone.
-The package includes case, Yamaha 4C mouthpiece, ligature, some reeds and even a DVD by the fabulous Jim Cheek!
+The package includes case, Yamaha 4C mouthpiece, ligature, some reeds and even free online tuition by the fabulous Jim Cheek!
 It is the ideal set up for someone who is looking to dip their toes into the world of saxophones without heavily investing.
 Now, this isn’t the perfect saxophone.
 The sax isn’t the most comfortable to play and it does have the feel of a mass-produced saxophone.
-But this is to be expected at £329.
+But this is to be expected for such an affordable sax.
 This is easily the best saxophone on the market under £400 and will serve any new player well!

-The Trevor James Classic II is our most popular student horn here at Sax.co.uk, and for good reason!
-These Taiwanese horns are assembled in the UK and have a marked quality and playability from its Chinese counterpart.
+The Trevor James Horn is one of our most popular student saxophones here at Sax.co.uk, and for good reason!
+These saxophones are assembled in the UK and have a marked quality and playability from its Chinese counterpart.
 The finishing is particularly polished, with the keywork feeling light, snappy and comfortable to play.
-The package again includes case, mouthpiece, ligature, reeds and the DVD by the fabulous Jim Cheek!
+The package again includes case, mouthpiece, ligature, reeds and free online tuition by the fabulous Jim Cheek!
 This really is the next step up on student horns and your money does get you quite far.
-This again is by no means a professional horn, but for under £600, you are getting the full package with a saxophone that will serve you well for a good many year!
+This again is by no means a professional horn, but for under £649, you are getting the full package with a saxophone that will serve you well for a good many year!

 A lot of customers here at Sax.co.uk often want to learn the saxophone because they love Jazz, and rightly so!
 Jazz is amazing!
 When they discuss what sounds they aspire to, we often hear about American greats such as Sonny Rollins, John Coltrane, Dexter Gordon and Stan Getz.
 All these players were Tenor Saxophonist predominately.
 Though we typically recommend you start your journey on the Alto, if your reason for learning and aspiring sound is of these Tenor giants, then there is nothing stopping you starting your journey on the Tenor saxophone.
 The Tenor is bigger and heavier, so will feel more cumbersome at the beginning, but the process of playing it is the same as all other saxophones.
 If your heart is set on the Tenor, then play away!